 As a result of reviewing current status of utilization and future prospect of non-current assets held by the Company, the carrying amounts of idle assets with no specific use expected were reduced to the recoverable amount, and extraordinary loss was recorded as impairment loss.
-The main component of the assets was facilities attached to buildings.
-(Note) Facilities attached to buildings are included in buildings of the balance sheet.
+The main components of the assets were land and buildings.